Is a Rescue Dog Right for You?

 Rescue pets are all the rage these days!
 There are rescues out there for every breed imaginable–from giant dogs to teeny-tiny lap dogs.
 There are so many homeless animals, and it is a great thing that so many rescues exist.

 A rescue dog is not for everyone, though!
 Some of them have had bad experiences that affect their behavior.
 With others, you won't know anything about their background at all.
 Rescue dogs can have quirks and behavior issues that require time and patience.
-Ask yourself these questions to see if a rescue dog is a good fit for you.

 Are You an Experienced Dog Owner?